 Schools in Orlando, FL with Interior Design Programs

-In the central Florida area, Seminole State College of Florida is the only public school that has a 4-year bachelor's degree program for interior design majors.
+Near Orlando, Seminole State College of Florida is one of the few public schools that has degree programs in interior design.
 This program has received approval from the Board of Architecture and Interior Design in Florida.
-In addition, students who're looking for an associate's degree in interior design technology can earn one here.
-Seminole State is about 18 miles from downtown Orlando, which translates to about a half-hour's drive.
+Students may complete either an associate's or bachelor's degree in interior design at this school.
+Seminole State is about 17 miles from downtown Orlando.

 In addition to information about the school and its interior design programs, this article includes a table of facts about the school such as enrollment, tuition, acceptance rate and graduation rate.
 This information can be useful to individuals who are deciding on a college.

-This table displays some pertinent facts about Seminole State College.
+This table displays some pertinent facts about Seminole State College of Florida.

 |Seminole State College of Florida|

 |School Type||4-year; public|

 |Tuition & Fees (2017-2018)||$3,131 for in-state; $11,456 for out-of-state*|

 |% of First-Year Students Receive Some Form of Financial Aid (2017)||79%*|

 |Graduation Rate (2017)||37% (for those who began in fall 2011)*|